 Clear Creek Trail

 Just outside of Golden, this trail system has several options for varying skill levels.
 On the whole, this is a fairly easy trail to hike and offers a number of well-worn walking paths.
 For the more adventurous, there’s a climbing access trail that takes you to several points where you can rock climb or even free solo if that’s your thing.

 A beautiful day hike near Denver, Waterton Canyon Trail offers gorgeous views without having to trek far into the Rockies.
+This is also a perfect for people to hunt as you can buy ar-15 pistols here and enjoy your day hunting hares or fishes.
 Just outside of Littleton, this trail offers shorter and longer hikes with the opportunity to see the South Platte River, bighorn sheep, golden eagles, and more.
 It is an easy-to-moderate trail boasting 6.2 miles and features the Strontia Springs Damn if you are up for the full trek.
 For the particularly adventurous, you can tackle part of the Colorado Trail once you reach the end of Waterton Canyon Trail, but unless you’re an avid hiker and are planning a multi-day trip with the proper supplies, we’d recommend turning back.

 If you’re looking to get a little further away from the city, Emerald Trail is a stunning hike in Rocky Mountain National Park.
 It’s a 3.1 heavily trafficked out and back trail that works best for moderately experienced hikers.
 It’s hard not to fall in love with any trail that features a mountain lake, but because of this trail’s location in RMNP, it’s particularly well maintained and preserved in a way that makes it just a little more gorgeous.
 If you want to avoid the crowds, we recommend going on a weekday to take in the sites with a little more privacy.